 Display the info in a way that all of it is visible without any clicking, for example, in subsequent sections.

 This one is obvious, and yet many people miss it:

-If it’s not clear that that thing is clickable, fewer people’ll click on it.
-Thus, fewer people’ll learn what you want them to learn.
+If it’s not clear that a thing is clickable, fewer people will click on it.
+Thus, fewer people will learn what you want them to learn.

-And I mean both: text links and images that are links but you’re the only person who knows it.
+And I mean both – text links as well as images that are links but you’re the only person who knows it.

 For example, can you guess what’s clickable here?

-Yet, funny story: The plain lines of texts are actually links that are supposed to lead the visitors on that website to a different page.
+Yet, funny story: The plain lines of texts are actually links that lead you to a different page.
+Intuitive design 101: Failed.

 How to make sure your visitors recognize your links